cthun70/DevBoard_stm32u585/README.md

 USB-X Status

-1. UWB enumeration is Working and USB serial is detected on PC dide.
+1. USB enumeration is Working and USB serial is detected on PC side.
 2. Loopback of keyboard entry key stroke is able to echo back on the terminal display.
 Receiving and Sending of CDC packet is working.

 #